reetp/docs/bots/bots-architecture/README.md

 [framework](#bot-framework) and, typically, external [services](#external-services).

 A bot, being subscribed to room's messages (all or specific ones) handles these messages and responds back to the user.
-Typical bot carries out interactive conversations with users.
+Typically a bot carries out interactive conversations with users.
 The conversational model can be designed and managed by tooling and framworks on the bot host.